jason0611/FS25_DashboardLive_VanillaVehicles/README.md

 Dashboard Live Vanilla Vehicles (short: DBL_VV) is an extension to Dashboard Live and integrates it into the following vehicles of the base game.

+For further sugestions or ideas, please visit us on Discord: https://discord.gg/GMfFHatyB4

 Vehicle list:

 CaseIH